 A wireless router has one job — to provide a signal that the “clients” (i.e., laptops, smartphones, tablets, etc.) can pick up within a reasonable distance.
 That is true of the best home router.
 And for that signal to be stable and consistent.
-By its very nature, the signal pattern of a wireless router’s antenna(s) tends to be omni-directional.
-This is generally OK, but you do get “dead” zones as a result, along with a limited signal strength in those areas where the wireless signal has reached its limit.
+By its very nature, the signal pattern of a wireless router’s antenna(s) tends to be omnidirectional.
+This is generally OK, but you do get “dead” zones as a result, along with limited signal strength in those areas where the wireless signal has reached its limit.

 So while I’ve been pleased with my D-Link DIR-655 these last few years, I like the idea of not having to be concerned with “where” I am in my home when it comes to receiving a signal.
 Hence, my retiring the 655 in favor of the 645 — the D-Link Whole-Home Router 1000 DIR-645, to be exact.
 But, if I had to choose one for travel, I’d use the D-Link AC750 WiFi portable router and charger.

 But getting back to the basic setup, I’ll put the DIR-645 not next to the DSL modem, as the DIR-655 was, but about a foot away and more towards the center of the room.
 This is because I want all sides of the router to be able to radiate in different directions, which now include the front of the building as well as the lobby directly below my floor.

 Now whether you’re installing a wireless router for the first time or replacing one, as is the case here, the procedure is basically the same.
 You’ll first connect an Ethernet cord between the modem (cable or DSL) and the D-Link Whole-Home Router 1000 DIR-645– using the appropriate sockets of course.
-Then any wired devices, such as a nearby desktop, connect directly into one of the four Ethernet ports on the back.
+Then any wired devices, such as a nearby desktop, connect directly to one of the four Ethernet ports on the back.
 As should be obvious, you’ve also plugged the power brick’s connector into the DIR-645 and then into an AC outlet.

 As is the case with some routers, you’ll also find the USB socket on the back useful.
-It can be used for plugging in a hard drive — that then becomes accessible network storage — or a USB printer, should one be local (otherwise you’ll connect to the printer, providing that it has a wireless/wired connection to the network) in the usual fashion.
+It can be used for plugging in a hard drive — that then becomes accessible to network storage — or a USB printer, should one be local (otherwise you’ll connect to the printer, providing that it has a wireless/wired connection to the network) in the usual fashion.

 The D-Link Whole-Home Router 1000 DIR-645 has to be configured to work with your modem and the subscription method that allows you access online.
-A CD is included that can be used with a PC — basically you run the CD on a computer that is local to the router (i.e., next to it) and obviously connected to the network.
+A CD is included that can be used with a PC — basically you run the CD on a computer that is local to the router (i.e., next to it) and connected to the network.
 You answer the questions posed and follow the steps.
 For those with Macs, as is the case here, you’re going the manual route.
 Which is easy enough, provided that you have the forethought to write down the needed information.
 In this case, that will be your password and user name for the subscription and other information as required.
-To speed up the process, I accessed the DIR-655 before I disconnected it — entering in 192.168.0.1 into the web browser to bring up the web-based menu.
+To speed up the process, I accessed the DIR-655 before I disconnected it — entering 192.168.0.1 into the web browser to bring up the web-based menu.
 I then wrote down the info as to how the router was properly configured for the modem and Internet.
-Now all I‘ll have to do is enter this information into the web-based menu, once the DIR-645 has been setup and turned on.
+Now all I‘ll have to do is enter this information into the web-based menu, once the DIR-645 has been set up and turned on.
 As a helpful guide, the router’s web menu assumes you are just starting up and is looking to help.

-Let me point out two other differences about the D-Link Whole-Home Router 1000 DIR-645, versus the DIR-655.
-On the front you have two lights — one indicating a stable connection to the modem and also that a wireless signal going on.
+Let me point out two other differences between the D-Link Whole-Home Router 1000 DIR-645, versus the DIR-655.
+On the front, you have two lights — one indicating a stable connection to the modem and also that a wireless signal going on.
 That’s not the differences I was talking about, although they’re a lot easier to see than on the DIR-655.
 You have a power button that can be used for resets if needed, which means no longer having to pull the power supply out.
 There’s also a WPS security button that, once pressed, will automatically enact a security protocol between the DIR-645and other “clients” that also have such a capability.
 It’s a nice touch to make things easy, but isn’t being used in this case.

 I should also add, though it really isn’t necessary, that the DIR-645 is backwardly compatible with B/G wireless protocols, and is supposed to be able to handle them more dynamically than would be the case with omnidirectional routers.
 We’ll see.